Chart Color Schemes

 Greenwich - Riverview displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Greenwich - Riverview's dwelling structure, as per the latest Census, consisted of 65.4% houses and 34.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-In comparison, Sydney metro had 41.1% houses and 58.9% other dwellings.
-Home ownership in Greenwich - Riverview was 40.4%, with mortgaged dwellings at 32.8% and rented ones at 26.8%.
-The median monthly mortgage repayment in the area was $3,500, higher than Sydney metro's average of $3,033.
-The median weekly rent figure was $600, compared to Sydney metro's $560.
-Nationally, Greenwich - Riverview's mortgage repayments were significantly higher at $1,863, and rents substantially above the national figure of $375.
+In Greenwich - Riverview, as per the latest Census evaluation, 65.4% of dwellings were houses, with the remaining 34.5% comprising semi-detached homes, apartments, and other types.
+This is in contrast to Sydney metropolitan areas, which had 41.1% houses and 58.9% other dwellings.
+Home ownership in Greenwich - Riverview stood at 40.4%, with mortgaged dwellings accounting for 32.8% and rented dwellings making up 26.8%.
+The median monthly mortgage repayment in the area was $3,500, surpassing Sydney's metro average of $3,033.
+Weekly rent median stood at $600, compared to Sydney's $560.
+Nationally, Greenwich - Riverview's mortgage repayments were significantly higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing